-By the Martingale Convergence Theorem, the sequence $d(X_n^x,X_n^y)$ converges a.s. to a non-negative random variable $v(x,y)$.
+By the martingale convergence theorem, the sequence $d(X_n^x,X_n^y)$ converges a.s. to a nonnegative random variable $v(x,y)$.
 By Fatou's inequality, for every $x<y$ we have

-The lemma then follows from Chebyshev's inequality. \end{proof}
+The lemma then follows from Chebyshev's inequality. \end{pf}

 We will combine the preceding lemma with an argument from~\cite{Brofferio}.
-For this, recall that a $P$-stationary measure $\nu$ is said to be \textit{ergodic} if every $G$-invariant measurable subset either has measure $0$ or its complement has measure $0$.

-\begin{lemma} Assume that the hypothesis of Theorem \ref{T:unicity} are satisfied and that every $G$-orbit is dense.
-If $\nu$ is an ergodic $P$-invariant Radon measure, then the convergence (\ref{E: convergence}) holds a.s. for every $x \in {\bf R}$. \end{lemma}

-\begin{proof} The diffusion operator acting on $L^1(\bf R, \nu)$ is a positive contraction.
+For this, recall that a $P$-stationary measure $\nu$ is said to be \textit{ergodic} if every $G$-invariant measurable subset either has measure $0$ or its complement has measure $0$. \begin{lemma} Assume that the hypotheses of Theorem~\ref{Tunicity} are satisfied and that every $G$-orbit is dense.
+If $\nu$ is an ergodic $P$-invariant Radon measure, then the convergence (\ref{Econvergence}) holds a.s. for every $x \in {\mathbf R}$. \end{lemma} \begin{pf} The diffusion operator acting on $L^1(\mathbf R, \nu)$ is a positive contraction.
 Moreover, because of the recurrence of the Markov process, this operator is conservative.
-We may hence apply the Chacon-Ornstein theorem \cite{Ch-Or}, which together with the ergodicity of $\nu$ shows that for $\nu$-almost every point $x\in {\bf R }$ and {\em all} functions $\varphi, \psi$ in $C_c ({\bf R})$ such that $\varphi \geq 0$ and $\varphi = 1 $ on the interval of recurrence $K$ constructed in the proof of Theorem \ref{C:recurrence}, we have almost surely
+We may hence apply the Chacon--Ornstein theorem \cite{Ch-Or}, which together with the ergodicity of $\nu$ shows that for $\nu$-almost every point $x\in{\mathbf R }$ and \textit{all} functions $\varphi, \psi$ in $C_c ({\mathbf R})$ such that $\varphi\geq0$ and $\varphi= 1 $ on the interval of recurrence $K$ constructed in the proof of Theorem~\ref{Crecurrence}, we have almost surely